ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 Due to its simple nature, however, it was easy to test against.

-I started with a few of the tasks that the published GPT-5.5 failed at, such as DNA assembly/insert, video extraction/processing, ELF extraction, and protein assembly.
+I started with a few of the tasks that vanilla Codex w/GPT-5.5 failed at, such as DNA assembly/insert, video extraction/processing, ELF extraction, and protein assembly.

-These tasks benefited from a "design pass" before implementation.
+These tasks benefited from a "design pass" before implementation, as the doc helped avoid narrowing and circular validation.

 The horse I was riding just got a lot taller.